| Status | Draft for internal review |

 Accounts and State

 Cowboy distinguishes two object types:- External Accounts (EOAs): Controlled by private keys.
 They initiate transactions and hold balances of CBY and other assets.
-Key management may be abstracted via passkeys or other WebAuthn‑compatible mechanisms in future protocol versions.
+Key management may be abstracted via passkeys or other WebAuthn‑compatible mechanisms in a future revision.

 - Actors: Autonomous Python programs executed in the PVM.
 Actors own storage, receive messages, and can send messages to other actors.